DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 <br><img src="./images/intro_apps_page_types.png" /><br>

 Custom pages can give you a citizen developer like experience.
 Compared to the dataverse table option they are closer to architecture principles for professional developers since the UI is not directly bound to the tables.
-However unexpected shortcomings were identified during that hackathon and the licensing is still per user.
 Only power pages provide licenses that are for a bunch of users.

+A major design decision is also whether you use multiple screens within the same custom page or multiple custom pages.
+According to our experience from that hackathon custom pages come with a serious limitation regarding communication with other pages:
+* Navigate() command only allows to pass a record to the called page

+  This is for instance a problem if you want to pass additional infos beyond the record.
+Reading record information such as `id` on the target page is also done with `Param`.

+* Including the parameters in the URL is also not recommended

+  Custom pages have URL of the following format: `https://<orgname>.crm16.dynamics.com/main.aspx?appid=<app id>&pagetype=custom&name=<internal name of page>`.
+The expressions to use this are `Launch(URL)`.
+On the targeted custom page you can read the with `Param` (Sources: [URL Format](https://powerusers.microsoft.com/t5/Building-Power-Apps/Navigating-from-one-custom-page-to-another-with-parameters/td-p/1418875), [MS Docs](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/function-param)).

+  Although technically feasible it is not recommended for the following reasons:
+  * Works only in final app and not in the emedded testing app
+  * No check support since url is black box

+Using multiple screens instead has the following advantages:
+* More leightweight solution than multiple pages
+* Arbitrary parameters possible with `Navigate()`
+* Parameters can be passed as Context that is scoped per screen

+  Scoping means that the values are not visible outside the screen.
+Compared to global variables this greatly reduces side effects.
+This context is very close to parameters in function calls that you know from standard programming languages.

 Editing custom pages is a two step process.
 First you switch the Model-driven-app in edit mode.
 Then you select the page to be edited as shown below: